 How to refer

-Referring to Recovery Pathways means that service users have access to time-limited support of around 12 months including a regular review of progress, occupational therapy where needs are identified, a variety of activities and a moving on plan.
+Referring to Recovery Pathways means that service users have access to time-limited support including a regular review of progress, occupational therapy and support worker intervention where needs are identified, and a variety of activities and a moving on plan.

 Referrals will be considered using the following criteria: